Learn / Guides / Customer journey mapping (CJM) guide

 How 5 businesses successfully mapped out the customer journey

-Creating a customer journey map (CJM) puts you in your customers’ shoes to help you understand what your users are thinking, feeling, and doing at each stage of their buying journey.
-Understanding the user experience (UX) is the first step to improving it—and boosting your customer acquisition and retention rates.
+Creating a customer journey map puts you in your customers’ shoes to help you understand the user experience—what your users think, feel, and do at each stage of their buying journey.

-We’ve put together a list of five brilliant customer journey mapping examples to show you how it’s done.
+We’ve put together a list of five brilliant customer journey mapping (CJM) examples to show you how it’s done, so you can learn how to improve the user experience (UX) for your customers.

 Want to know how customers really interact with your product?